William Waldegrave, 8th Earl Waldegrave: Biography

-He retired from the navy in 1846 as a Rear-Admiral, inherited his childless nephew's titles in 1846 and was married for a second time that year, to Sarah Milward, née Whitear.
-He was promoted to Vice-Admiral in 1858 and died a year later, three days before his seventy-first birthday.
+He retired from the navy in 1846 as a rear-admiral, inherited his childless nephew's titles in 1846 and was married for a second time that year, to Sarah Milward, née Whitear.
+He was promoted to Vice-Admiral in 1858 and died a year later, at age 70.
 His eldest son, William Waldegrave, Viscount Chewton had died in 1854 and he was succeeded by his grandson, William.